|

 of agricultural workers from the countryside to the fringe of

+the industrial cities.
 Life in the slums should not be envisaged

 as that which existed in the Victorian slums of industrial Revolution